NekoYellow/NekoYellow/README.md

 <div align="center">
-  Hi there~ 👋 This is an ordinary student struggling in cs
+  This is an ordinary student struggling in cs
 </div>

-## ☘️ Currently Learning
-- Computer architecture 👾
-- Competitive programming 🚀

-## 👻 Interested About
-- Game theory
-- Statistical mechanics
-- Snowboarding

 ## Languages